NickSNieman/CSCI-1060_Final_Project/README.md

 V2 is unfinished (no complete menu function or pricing), but it allows for the selection of multiple seats regardless of section.
 This means that you do not have to select the section first; you only have to select the row and column.
+It is also void of any possible input errors.